Lygaen/zig-libc/README.md

 ## Why ?
 There a multiple reasons why I wanted to create this project :
   - The zig ecosystem still has a strong dependency on libc, which needs to then be distributed on all machines
+  - Zig allows to generate information about the target machine !
+It will allow to then have a cross-platform implementation of LIBC
   - It is a great project to learn various things
   - The current "ziglibc" project is dead (last commit >2y ago) and has many drawbacks and bad tooling
   - I feel like I can improve on the current solutions, and I want to try make an impact / help the zig ecosystem !